gobolinux/GoboALFS/README.md

 ```

 ## Usage
-Logged in as `lfs`, simply create a work directory (e.g., `/GoboLinux`) and
+Logged in as `lfs` and inside the project folder, simply create a work
-launch the main script passing that directory as its sole argument:
+directory (e.g., `GoboLinux`) and launch the main script passing that directory
+as its sole argument:
 ```
-$ ./GoboALFS /GoboLinux
+$ ./GoboALFS GoboLinux
 ```